Recent Posts

 If you have COVID-19 symptoms or have been exposed to COVID-19, home antigen tests are the fastest, most convenient and least expensive way to get tested.

 Unlike PCR tests, antigen tests are widely available through commercial pharmacies and other stores.

-They don't require a clinic appointment, provide fast results and can be done at home.
+You only need to report your COVID-19 home test results to your primary care professional if you're interested in receiving treatment.
 You can self-report a positive test result through the COVID-19 home antigen attestation questionnaire in the patient portal.

 Prevention is the best protection.

-Following simple prevention guidelines can go a long way in protecting you and your family members from illness.
 Make sure you wash your hands, avoid prolonged contact with people who are sick and stay current on your recommended vaccines, especially for influenza and COVID-19.